For General Information: (740) 374-1400

 • Trouble getting erections, also called erectile dysfunction or impotence.

-Suddenly stopping a central-acting agent can cause a dangerous increase in blood pressure.
-Do not stop taking these medicines without talking to a health care professional.
+Do not suddenly stop taking a central-acting agent.
+Doing so can cause a dangerous increase in blood pressure.
+Do not stop taking these medicines without talking with your healthcare professional.